roblox-csharp/roblox-cs/README.md

 # To-do
 - Test `DebugTransformer`
+- Macro any method that takes an instance name and returns that instance (`FindFirstChild`, etc.)
 - Imports
 - Inheritance chains 🤮
 - Append ` = null` to generated nullable properties